-The ability and willingness of our contract manufacturers to perform is largely outside of our control.
-If one or more of our contract manufacturers or other outsourced providers fails to perform its obligations in a timely manner or at satisfactory quality levels, our ability to bring products to market and to timely deliver products to our customers, and our reputation could suffer.
-Suppliers may extend lead times, limit supplies, increase prices or discontinue parts due to capacity constraints, changes to manufacturing processes or other factors.
 Some parts are not readily available from alternate suppliers due to their unique design or the length of time necessary for design work.
 If one of our suppliers, particularly a single-source supplier, ceases to, or is unable to, manufacture such a component, or changes its manufacturing process, or if supply is otherwise constrained, we may need to transition the manufacture of that product to another foundry or contract manufacturer or source alternative parts, which may be difficult, expensive and take an extended period of time.
 We may also be forced to make a significant "lifetime" purchase of the affected product, in order to enable us to meet our customer demand, or to re-engineer a product.
 Significant lifetime purchases of such discontinued components could significantly increase our inventory and other expenses, such as insurance costs, and expose us to additional risks, such as the loss of, or damage to, products which may not subsequently be available to us from an alternative source.
 Such supply issues may also cause us to fail to timely meet customer demand.
 This could result in the payment of significant damages by us to our customers, and our net revenue could decline.
 In such events, our business, financial condition and results of operations would be adversely affected.

 We review our supply chain on an ongoing basis and may seek to qualify second source manufacturers and suppliers for some components and products.
-Qualifying such second sources may be a lengthy and potentially costly process.
+Only a limited number of foundries provide manufacturing services using the advanced technologies that we require, and we may be unable to secure a second source or replacement foundry for some of our more advanced products.
+Qualifying such second sources, when available, may be a lengthy and potentially costly process and they may not produce as cost-effectively as our other suppliers, which would reduce our margins.